pieces-app/cli-agent/README.md

 #### Operating System Support
 The Pieces Python CLI Tool is compatible with various operating systems, ensuring a wide range of usage and adaptability.
 While it offers full support across most systems, specific features might have varied performance based on the OS environment.

+The CLI Supports
+- Windows 10 or greater
+- Mac
+- Windows

 #### Installing
 To get started with the Pieces Python CLI Tool, you need to: